The Princess Anne Commons Gateway Park project is a major renovation of the former Princess Anne Park site.

 An essential change to this park site was the removal of some mature and infirm trees that were replaced with new tree plantings to promote a healthy, extensive urban tree canopy.
 Twelve new species of trees were planted, including large canopy trees like Oak, Beech, Sycamore and Southern Magnolia; others were smaller understory/flowering trees.
 This tree species diversification helps protect against disease/pest damage and enhances the natural beauty of the park site.

-The second phase of the Princess Anne Commons Gateway Park project will include new picnic shelters, playground equipment, and other park amenities such as benches and tables.
-Project completion date for phase II is scheduled for Spring 2013.
+The second phase of the Princess Anne Commons Gateway Park project was completed in July 2013 and includes new picnic shelters, playground equipment, and other park amenities such as benches and tables.